 - If you work with an editor and a console in parallel, then you can easily and quickly change things, and rerun the simulation, e.g. comment out a diode or a capacitor to see what happen.
 Using a GUI, this task would require many actions.

-- Thanks to tools like the documentation generator, you can enrich your simulation with text, formulae and figures.
+- Thanks to the tool Pyterate, you can enrich your simulation with text, formulae and figures.